siryoussef/NixOS/README.md

  9-exploring system-manager for configuring nixos /etc files & maybe also arch linux (if not I will just shift my 2ry OS to debian or rhino).

  10- quickemu & quickgui for rapid VM deployment!

+ 11-flake-parts for better organization of that to-be huge flakes project.

 # TODO
 1- declarative wine setup.